loot/loot.github.io/LOOT-FAQs.md

 ---

-**Q.** LOOT's load order is so strange!
-I'd like to add a couple mods to an already running game, and use LOOT to re-order everything, but how can I be sure it won't become screwed up forever with LOOT's ordering?

-**A.** You can't.
-This is true whenever you add mods to or remove mods from an existing game, or change the load order, whether or not you're using LOOT.
-Nevertheless, there are a few things you can do to avoid disaster:

-1. Make a backup of your current `.ess` save file, and its accompanying `.skse` file (if you have SKSE installed).
-These are found in the `%USERPROFILE%\Documents\My Games\Skyrim\Saves` folder.
-2. Make a backup of your load order files, `plugins.txt` and `loadorder.txt`, which are found in the `%LOCALAPPDATA%\Skyrim` folder.

-That way, if something does go wrong, you have backups to roll back to.
-If you don't overwrite or delete save files, you don't need to back them up, so long as you can remember which save was made before you made the changes that caused problems.
+**Q.** How can the load order LOOT gives be right if BOSS gives a very different load order?

+**A.** There can be more than one correct load order for a given set of plugins.
+For example, some plugins may not conflict or depend on each other, so their relative orders wouldn't matter.
+The load order BOSS gives is hand-made to look 'neat' as well as work, so plugins from the same mod will usually get grouped together, but LOOT doesn't know which plugins belong to which mod, so it just puts them where it thinks they work.

 ---

-**Q.** I'm still suspicious that LOOT is ordering Mod X after Mod Y - BOSS did it the other way round for years, and I always had a stable game with that order.
-Is there a way I can validate and/or question some particular load ordering proposed by LOOT?
+**Q.** I'm still suspicious that LOOT is ordering Mod X after Mod Y. Is there a way I can validate and/or question some particular load ordering proposed by LOOT?

 **A.** Yes.
 The most thorough method is to look for conflicts in TES5Edit and decide for yourself if the load order LOOT gives resolves them to your liking.
 Alternatively, selecting a plugin in LOOT before applying a sorted load order and ticking the "Show only conflicting plugins" checkbox will let you see if the two plugins conflict at all (though it will also show plugins with BSAs if the selected plugin loads a BSA).